vision-zjweu/compv.github.io/docs/hw4.md

 ## Fashion-MNIST Classification

 In this part, you will implement and train Convolutional Neural Networks (ConvNets) in **PyTorch** to classify images.
 Unlike previous section, backpropagation is automatically inferred by PyTorch in this assignment, so you only need to write code for the forward pass.
-If you still not familiar with the auto gradient feature of the PyTorch, we strongly encourage you to go through the [official tutorial for `TORCH.AUTOGRAD`](https://pytorch.org/tutorials/beginner/blitz/autograd_tutorial.html#sphx-glr-beginner-blitz-autograd-tutorial-py).
+If you still not familiar with the auto gradient feature of the PyTorch, we strongly encourage you to go through the [official tutorial](https://pytorch.org/tutorials/beginner/blitz/autograd_tutorial.html#sphx-glr-beginner-blitz-autograd-tutorial-py){:target="_blank"} for `TORCH.AUTOGRAD`.

 <figure class="figure-container">
   <img src="{{site.url}}/assets/hw4/cnn.png" alt="CNN" width="90%">